dirkseidensticker/aDRAC/README.md

-# CARD (Central African Radiocarbon Database)
+# aDRAC (Archives des datations radiocarbone d'afrique centrale)

 *[Dirk Seidensticker M.A.
 (University of Cologne)](https://uni-koeln.academia.edu/DirkSeidensticker)*

-The *Central African Radiocarbon Database* (CARD) aims at delivering a reliable and free to use dataset containing all available radiocarbon datings from Central Africa.
+The *archive for radiocarbon datings from Central Africa* (aDRAC) aims at delivering a reliable and free to use dataset containing all available radiocarbon datings from Central Africa.
 Contributions are highly welcome.

-The [CARD-Webapp](https://dirkseidensticker.shinyapps.io/webapp/) will help you to explore the dataset.
+The [aDRAC-Webapp](https://dirkseidensticker.shinyapps.io/webapp/) will help you to explore the dataset.

 The [radiocarbon5-Web-App](https://nevrome.shinyapps.io/radiocarbon5/) of [Clemens Schmid](https://github.com/nevrome) provides another overview.
 The data are compiled through an [custom module](https://github.com/nevrome/neolithicR/blob/master/modules/CARD/data_processor.R).